 The animal known as the raccoon is known to be curious and mischievous.
 Although raccoons are fond of inhabiting hollow trees and logs near small water bodies, they have been known to venture into human dwellings.
 Thus, it is not surprising to find a raccoon holed up in your attic, basement or even chimney.
 Being nocturnal animals, raccoons have a habit of raiding trash cans and stealing your pet’s food.
 It is for this and other reasons that the raccoon is considered by many to be a nuisance animal that needs to be removed.
-There are various methods used, with the main ones being the use of traps and repellents.
+There are various methods used, with the main ones being the use of best outdoor fly traps and repellents.

 Before embarking on the process of trapping and removing a raccoon from your business or residential premises, it is important to evaluate whether indeed you have a raccoon problem.
 The best way to do this is to check your attic, beneath the porch, in the chimney and other such areas.
 One of the primary raccoon infestation sign to be on the lookout for is tipped garbage cans and half eaten garden items such as corn.
 Raccoons will damage walls while trying to enter into homes.
 Thus, structural damages can also be a sign of a raccoon infestation